-- 14. Email stamps may be purchased at the terminal using funds in your media account.
-Family and friends may purchase stamps for themselves and stamps for you through the terminal service provider. - 15.
+- 13. Email stamps may be purchased at the terminal using funds in your media account.
+Family and friends may purchase stamps for themselves and stamps for you through the terminal service provider. - 14.
 You may use the terminal or state issued tablets to check media account balances and receive notice of media account deposits.
-Any questions regarding media account balances and transactions must be directed to the terminal service provider.
+Any questions regarding media account balances and transactions must be directed to the terminal service provider. - 15.
+Secured Wi-Fi may not be available in your cell, but generally it is available in the dayrooms.